lassekongo83/stilo-themes/README.md

 - GNOME Shell 3.30+
 - GTK 3.24.6+

-<sub>It's possible that some parts of the theme will work with earlier versions.
-I can't guarantee that things will look as intended on older versions.</sub>
+<sub>I can't guarantee that the themes will look as intended on older versions.</sub>

-Some or all of these packages may already be installed by default on some distros.
+Some of these packages may already be installed by default on some distros.

 * Debian/Ubuntu/Mint - `apt install gtk2-engines-murrine gtk2-engines-pixbuf fonts-roboto ninja-build git meson sassc`
 * Arch/Manjaro/Antergos - `pacman -S gtk-engine-murrine gtk-engines ttf-roboto ninja git meson sassc`